IBM-Cloud/docs/services/IoT/devices/device_mgmt/custom_actions.md

 	}

 ```
-The device should then receive the following response from the {{site.data.keyword.iot_short_notm}}:
+The device in question receives the following response from the {{site.data.keyword.iot_short_notm}}:

 ```
 	Incoming message from server: